 Gloss finishes have a shiny, semi-reflective sheen.
 Gloss finishes are seen most frequently, as this sheen offers a classic feel on floors and walls.

-You can see the shine, variation and crackle that can exist within finishes like Foggy Morning, shown here.
+You can see the shine, variation and crackle that can exist within finishes like Frost, shown here.

 You will also find Gloss finishes like Turquoise (shown below) where there is very little variation.
 Just be sure to check the variation level on each color page!